shaps80/GraphicsRenderer/README.md

 }
 ```

+## Drawing

-Note: When working with PDFs you don't need to worry about creating the PDF, ending pages or even closing the PDF.
+When working with PDFs you don't need to worry about creating the PDF, ending pages or even closing the PDF.
 This is all handled automatically for you.

 The `context` returned to you inside the drawing block holds onto 2 key pieces of information.
 (Just like `UIGraphicsRendererContext`)

 `format` -- Provides information about bounds, scale, etc..
 `cgContext` --  The underlying `CGContext`

+Final note, the `stroke` methods are optimized to work the same way as the Apple implementation, in that they automatically insetBy 0.5 for you.
+If you don't want this behavious automatically, simply use the usual methods available on `CGContext`.

+e.g. `cgContext.stroke(rect: myRect)`

 ## Requirements